 Mr. Grabher, his father and his son used a personalized plate with the family name on it for 27 years without incident.
 Lorne first purchased the plate as a gift for his late father in 1991.
 It became a source of family pride over three generations, reflecting the family’s German-Austrian roots and heritage.
 Mr. Grabher’s son also has the family name on his own personalized Alberta licence plate.

 The Nova Scotia government received a lone complaint from an unidentified individual in 2016 about the plate.
 On December 9, 2016, the Nova Scotia Registrar of Motor Vehicles notified Mr. Grabher that his plate had been cancelled.
 The letter claimed the plate could be “misinterpreted” as a “socially unacceptable slogan.”

 The Justice Centre contacted the Registrar demanding the plate be reinstated, noting the decision was “discriminatory”, “arbitrary”, and “unreasonable”, and a violation of free expression as guaranteed by the Canadian Charter of Rights and Freedoms, but the Registrar refused to voluntarily reactivate Mr. Grabher’s personalized plate.
 In May 2017, the Justice Centre launched a court action against the Registrar on behalf of Mr. Grabher and a lengthy hearing took place in April 2019.

-“Mr. Grabher and his family are profoundly disappointed”, stated Justice Centre Litigation Manager, Jay Cameron, who represents Mr. Grabher.
+“Mr. Grabher and his family are profoundly disappointed”, stated Justice Centre Litigation Director, Jay Cameron, who represents Mr. Grabher.
 “We are reviewing the decision.”